panda7789/docs.cs-cz/docs/standard/language-independence.md

    End Function
 End Class

 Public Class FloatingPoint(Of T) : Inherits Number(Of T)
    Public Sub New(number As T)
       MyBase.New(number)
       If TypeOf number Is Single Or
                TypeOf number Is Double Or
                TypeOf number Is Decimal Then
          Me.number = Convert.ToDouble(number)
       Else
          throw new ArgumentException("The number parameter is not a floating-point number.")
       End If
    End Sub
 End Class
-' The attempt to comple the example displays the following output:
+' The attempt to compile the example displays the following output:
 '    error BC32105: Type argument 'T' does not satisfy the 'Structure' '    constraint for type parameter 'T'.
 '
 '    Public Class FloatingPoint(Of T) : Inherits Number(Of T)
 '                                                          ~
 ```